[Updated: December 29, 2016. Originally Posted: October 2011.]

-I’ve created a more in-depth guide to picking the perfect digital camera for backpacking in Europe.
+I’ve created a more in-depth guide to picking the perfect digital camera for traveling Europe.

 Castles, architecture, stunning countryside, monuments, art, and beautiful people — there so many amazing things to take pictures of in Europe.
 I think a camera is one of the most important things you’ll bring with you.
 My photographs are my most cherished “souvenirs” from my travels.
 Here are a few things you’ll want to think about when choosing a camera for your European journey.

 The smartphone has completely changed the way people travel.
 The things these devices can do are pretty amazing.
 You don’t even have to plan your trip ahead of time anymore.
 You can simply arrive at a new city and find great things to see within minutes (actually, it’s not that easy but it makes things easier).
 There are already many great apps available and this industry is still in its infancy.

 - Subway Maps: Maps of every subway system can be downloaded so you won’t have to worry about getting on the wrong train.
 Also get live outage updates.
 However, a paper map is always nice to have.